Finishing maple syrup on the stovetop is the very last step in the maple syrup process! Learn how to do it here!

 5. Once the syrup reaches 7 degrees above your boiling point for water (at our elevation, that’s 219), turn off the heat and can or freeze your maple syrup!

-I have no idea.
-Usually ours takes forever…like at least an hour!
+It all depends!
+Usually ours takes forever…like at least a half hour to an hour!
 But this pot pictured below only took 5 minutes!
 It totally depends on how far you cooked it down outside on the fire.
 I think I normally am really cautious and would rather bring it in early because I’m terrified to burn it outside!
 But I have to say that it was super nice to have such a quick process in finishing the maple syrup this time.

 maple syrup in pot with thermometer